Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

 In presence of hard validity constraints on $\Omega$, as hardcore interactions, the ECMC characterization is complete once added a boundary Markov kernel $Q_b$, which updates a state $(\bm{x},\bm{v})\in\partial\Omega\times \mathcal{V}$ that is exiting the bulk ($\langle n(\bm{x}),\bm{\phi}_x(\bm{v})\rangle > 0$, $n(\bm{x})$ being the local normal on the boundary, such states form up the set $\Gamma^+$) to an entering one ($\langle n(\bm{x}),\bm{\phi}_x(\bm{v}')\rangle < 0$, forming up the set $\Gamma^-$).\\

 {\bf Refreshment and irreducibility.} Irreducibility may require the introduction of a refreshment mechanism, which updates the lifting variable $\bm{v}$ according to its invariant distribution.
-This refreshment can be introduced at an exponential homogeneous rate, then appearing directly in the generator, or as a variety of different schemes, including the commonly used fixed-time refreshment, as allowed by a formalization of the refreshment as a boundary effect \cite{Monemvassitis_2023}.
-As the refreshment term self-cancels in the invariance computation, we omit it in the following. \\
+This refreshment can be introduced at an exponential homogeneous rate, then appearing directly in the generator.
+Alternatively, it can be implemented through various schemes, including the commonly used fixed-time refreshment.
+The formalization of refreshment as a boundary effect \cite{Monemvassitis_2023} permits this flexibility.
+As the refreshment term self-cancels in the invariance computation, we omit its consideration in the subsequent discussion. \\

-{\bf Outputting samples.} As the generated process is continuous-time, observables of interest must be integrated along the full trajectory $(\bm{x}_t,\bm{v}_t)$ or averaged over an unbiased collection of samples $(\bm{x}_{\tau_n},\bm{v}_{\tau,n})_{\tau_n}$ from the full trajectory.
+{\bf Outputting samples.} As the generated process is continuous-time, observables of interest must be integrated along the full trajectory $(\bm{x}_t,\bm{v}_t)$ or averaged over an unbiased collection of samples $(\bm{x}_{\tau_n},\bm{v}_{\tau_n})_{\tau_n}$ from the full trajectory.
 As the refreshment process, $\tau_n$ can follow an exponential law or identify with some fixed value.
-In particular, if the vectors $\bm{\phi}_x(\bm{v})$ are of same norm, it is equivalent to output samples after a fixed length has been traveled over, which is the method used in most works.
-If $\bm{\phi}_x(\bm{v})$ can vary in norm, one should be careful to output samples at a fixed time or at a fixed length but renormalized by the norm of $\bm{\phi}_x(\bm{v})$.\\
+In particular, if the vectors $\bm{\phi}_x(\bm{v})$ are of same norm, it is equivalent to output samples once a fixed length has been traveled over, which is the method used in most works.
+If $\bm{\phi}_x(\bm{v})$ can vary in norm, one should be careful to output samples at a fixed time or at a fixed length but renormalized by the norm of $\bm{\phi}_x(\bm{v})$.